Draud-Egomann/BlazorRazdenTemplate/README.md

 ### Web

 The `Web` project contains the Blazor Web App.
-The project is configured to use the Radzen Blazor Components Library (Version 4.31.3).
+The project is configured to use the Radzen Blazor Components Library.
 The project is also configured to use the `Data` project as the database context.

+- Radzen Blazor Components Library NuGet Package **Version 4.31.3**

 ### docker-compose